 Allowances for uncollectible proofs of claim are estate specific.
-The allowance for each estate is based on evaluations of estate financial statements and records, reports from estate receivers and information from other third parties.
+The allowance for each estate is based on evaluations of the estate's financial statements and records, reports from the estate's receiver and information from other third parties.

-Uncollected proofs of claim are closed by the Board of Directors only after an estate is closed in both the domestic and ancillary state and there is no reasonable expectation that any additional funds will be recovered from the estate or other third parties.
+Uncollected proofs of claim are closed by the Board of Directors only after an estate is closed in the domestic state and ancillary state, if applicable, and there is no reasonable expectation that any additional funds will be recovered from the estate or other third parties.

-(g) Furniture and Equipment
+(g) Capital Assets

-Furniture and equipment are stated at cost.
-The Association capitalizes furniture and equipment with estimated useful lives greater than one year and an acquisition cost greater than \$500.
+Capital Assets are stated at cost.
+The Association capitalizes all assets with estimated useful lives greater than one year and an individual acquisition cost greater than \$2,500.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, which is generally five years.